Table of Contents

 The Consumer Data Right, which was announced by the Australian Government in May 2018, gives Australians greater control over their data.
 It empowers customers to choose which trusted parties they share their data with and for what purpose.
 It will initially be implemented in the banking, energy, and telecommunications sectors and then rolled-out economy-wide on a sector-by-sector basis.

-In the banking sector, the Big 4 Banks of Australia need to comply with the open banking standards set forth in the Consumer Data Right by July 1, 2019, while the rest of the authorized deposit-taking institutions need to comply by July 1, 2020.
+The Big 4 Banks of Australia were required to start complying with the open banking standards set forth in the Consumer Data Right by February 1, 2020, while the rest of the authorized deposit-taking institutions have to start complying by July 1, 2020.
 Given the fast approaching deadline and the need to achieve agile compliance, this may be a cause for concern for many CIOs in the financial sector.

 From confusion on how to comply to risk of losing customers within the new ecosystem, open banking seems to be a daunting task.
 In this white paper we help Australian banks answer and resolve the most pressing questions on their minds.